-Even if you're staying at home to raise your family, you can — and should — continue to save for retirement.
+Even if you're staying at home to raise your family, you can — and should try to — save for retirement.
 If you're married and file your income taxes jointly, and otherwise qualify, you may open and contribute to a traditional or Roth IRA as long as your spouse has enough earned income to cover the contributions.
-Both types of IRAs allow you to make contributions of up to $5,500 in
+Both types of IRAs allow you to make contributions of up to $6,000 in

 Plan for income in retirement

 Do you worry about outliving your retirement income?
 Unfortunately, that's a realistic concern for many women.
 At age 65, women can expect to live, on average, an additional

 20.6 years.1 In addition, many women will live into their 90s.
 This means that women should generally plan for a retirement that will last at least 20 to 30 years.
 Women should also consider the possibility of spending some of those years alone.
 According to recent statistics, 33% of women age 65 and older are widowed, 16% are divorced, and 34% live alone.2 For married women, the loss of a spouse can mean a significant decrease in retirement income from Social Security or pensions.

 So what can you do to help ensure you'll have enough income to last throughout retirement?
 Here are some tips:

 - Estimate how much income you'll need.
 Use your current expenses as a starting point, but note that your expenses may change by the time you retire.

 - Find out how much you can expect to receive from Social Security, pension plans, and other sources.
 What benefits will you receive should you become widowed or divorced?